nnichols/nnichols.github.io/_posts/2018-12-31-evolution-mechanics.markdown

 So, what is convergence?
 It is the state when every individual in a population inherits the same genetic sequence and every solution is identical.
 This is a very hard state to break out of.
-Reproduction operators, like crossover and fitness based scanning, will return identical solutions, adding to the problem.
+Reproduction operators, like crossover and fitness-based scanning, will return identical solutions, adding to the problem.
 Mutation operators may change very small portions of solutions, but the probability of those differences propagating is small.
 Why?
 Well, unless the fitness score of a modified solution is extreme,  the selection process will still be heavily weighted towards the convergent solution.